 - in the course of qualifying business travel

-13. Benefits provided where there is a mixed business and private use by the employee
+13. Benefits provided where there’s a mixed business and private use by the employee

-In most cases, Class 1A NICs will be due on the full amount of a benefit that is made available to an employee for both private and business purposes.
+In most cases, Class 1A NICs will be due on the full amount of a benefit that’s made available to an employee for both private and business purposes.

-This means that you can use the figures you record on your employees’ P11Ds/payroll to work out the amount of Class 1A NICs due, without having to find out whether your employees are entitled to claim a tax deduction after the end of the tax year.
+This means you can use the figures you record on your employees’ P11Ds or payroll to work out the amount of Class 1A NICs due, without having to find out whether your employees are entitled to claim a tax deduction after the end of the tax year.

 Where an employee reimburses the full cost of any private use before the due date for payment of Class 1A NICs (read paragraph 15), no Class 1A NICs are due.

-Where certain benefits are provided for business use but the employee uses the benefit for private purposes, but that private use isn’t significant, you will not need to report this on form P11D/or through RTI for payrolling and no Class 1A NICs are due.
+Where certain benefits are provided for business use but the employee uses the benefit for private purposes, but that private use isn’t significant, you won’t need to report this on form P11D or payroll the benefits, and no Class 1A NICs are due.

 Read paragraph 7 for more information.

-How to calculate Class 1A NICs where there is mixed use
+How to calculate Class 1A NICs where there’s mixed use

 It’s an integral part of an employee’s duties of employment to be able to make and receive business calls at home.
 The employer agrees to provide and pay for a phone which is available for business and private use.